dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/initialization.md

 # Android CameraEnhancer Class

-`CameraEnhancer` is the class that provides multifunctional APIs on frame preprocessing and camera controlling.
+`com.dynamsoft.dce.CameraEnhancer` is the class that provides multifunctional APIs on frame preprocessing and camera controlling.

 Java: